akoiwang/CodingForSystemBiosciences/BashProgramming_practice.md

 pwd							# check where you are cat mart_export_1.txt			# display all content of mart_export_1.txt file on the terminal console - you might not want to do this for most files.
-It will make Terminal look messy, and it's not very informative head mart_export_1.txt		# show the first 10 lines of the file tail mart_export_1.txt			# #TODO less mart_export_1.txt		# open the file in a controllable window.
+It will make Terminal look messy, and it's not very informative head mart_export_1.txt		# show the first 10 lines of the file tail mart_export_1.txt			# #TODO - explain what this command do less mart_export_1.txt		# open the file in a controllable window.
 Try using up-arrow and down-arrow to scroll up and down the page.
 Try typing gg and Shift+g follow by a word inside the mart_export_1.txt file.
-Can you tell what happened.  #TODO
+Can you tell what happened.  #TODO - write you answer here
 # search the internet, what to do to search 'before' and 'after'
 #WHEN YOU WANT TO QUIT THE less WINDOW, TYPE q
 ```